NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 ## Options/Questions for Discussion
  * Keep ZoneVentilation and ZoneInfiltration at the Zone level or move to the Space level (and rename)?

+   *Move to Space level and rename to Ventilation:* and Infiltration:*.

  * Allow Zone Names to be the same as Space Names or force all names to be unique across Spaces and Zones?

+   *Allowing the same names would simplify backward compatibility.*
  * Zone-based or Enclosure-based surface grouping?

+   *This is a design question, somewhat premature at this point.*

 ## Testing/Validation/Data Sources ##